Jurassic World: Dominion release date, cast, trailer and latest news

 Jurassic World: Dominion is set four years after the dramatic ending of Jurassic World: Fallen Kingdom, when dinosaurs now live and hunt alongside humans all over the world.

-The clip gives fans a first look at the terrifyingly toothy Giganotosaurus (Giga) - the film's antagonistic dinosaur - as well as showing more footage of former cast members Chris Pratt and Bryce Dallas Howard’s Owen Grady and Claire Dearing.
+Ahead of the movie's theatrical release, a clip was unveiled giving fans a first look at the terrifyingly toothy Giganotosaurus (Giga) - the film's antagonistic dinosaur - as well as showing more footage of cast members Chris Pratt and Bryce Dallas Howard’s Owen Grady and Claire Dearing.

 We also see Sam Neill, Laura Dern and Jeff Goldblum’s returning original trio, Alan Grant, Ellie Sattler and Ian Malcolm, too.